agt28/Logistic-Regression/README.md

 # Logistic-Regression
+-by Alex Tejada
-5 fold implementation of a logistic Regression model
+-5 fold implementation of a logistic Regression model